skrattaren/apf.rst/apf.rst

   mistrust and opinions.
 For you the war is over.
 Enjoy the sunshine.
 I trust we shall all be returning home shortly.'"

-  This speech is very similar to the end of the film "`Lawrence of Arabia`_" (David Lean, 1962).
+  This speech is very similar to the end of the film **Lawrence of Arabia** (David Lean, 1962).
 Prince Feisal tells Lawrence: "There's nothing further here, for a warrior.
 We drive bargains, old men's work.
 Young men makes wars and the virtues of war are the virtues of young men: courage